What is VoIP?

 Where can I get more detailed information about VoIP?

-The winners will be announced at Sea Containers in London on 30th September.
-Book your tickets here.
+The winners will be announced at Sea Containers in London on 28th September.